Surfshark vs. NordVPN

 Servers

 Let’s start with a general overview.
-Not surprisingly, NordVPN has a much bigger footprint than Surfshark, with 6,800 servers as opposed to just over 3,200.
-It’s a closer competition when it comes to server locations but NordVPN still wins by a hair.
-Surfshark offers servers in 100 countries while NordVPN offers servers in 111 countries.
+NordVPN has a much bigger footprint than Surfshark, with over 7,200 servers as opposed to just over 3,200.
+It’s a closer competition when it comes to server locations, but NordVPN still wins by a hair.
+Surfshark offers servers in 100 countries, while NordVPN offers servers in 118 countries.

-What do those all mean?
-Well, with more servers, we expected NordVPN to provide better connections.
+With more servers, we reasonably expect NordVPN to provide better connections.
 Using Surfshark should be like driving down a three-lane highway, while NordVPN has six lanes.
-The latter is less likely to have a buildup of traffic, resulting in better speeds.
-We’ll find out later if there’s truth to that.
+Since NordVPN offers more server options, it’s less likely to have a buildup of user traffic, which could result in faster speeds.

 Tip: Before you buy any VPN, be sure to check out its list of servers and make sure it’s available in your country, with servers close to where you’ll be using the VPN.